 In this sacred narrative which we tell and teach as African history, we speak poetry and prophecy, talking of things to come and of things that are holy, that heal and lead to the health and wholeness of humanity and the well-being of the world.
 And we seek and speak truth, do and demand justice, and struggle constantly to have our lives unfold and flourish as a worthy and seamless whole.
-For in this sacred narrative, it is written in the Odu Ifa that “humans are divinely chosen to bring good into the world,” and that we are to lift up the light that lasts and illuminates the way, and that expands the boundaries and increases the possibilities of being and daring good in the world.
+For in this sacred narrative, it is written in the Odu Ifa that “humans are divinely chosen to bring good into the world,” and that we are to lift up the light that lasts and illuminate the way, and expands the boundaries and increases the possibilities of being and daring good in the world.

 Indeed, we assert in Kawaida philosophy, that we are chosen by both heaven and history to bring, increase and sustain good in the world.
 To say we are chosen by heaven and history to bring good in the world means we are to understand and assert ourselves as a moral and social vanguard.
 Indeed, we have been and must remain that moral and social vanguard whose work and struggle, moral vision and vocabulary have become a model and mirror of human struggle for liberation in the world.
 This is the meaning and central message of Dr. Martin Luther King’s teaching that we must always struggle and work for ourselves, history and humanity in such a way that “when the history books are written in future generations, the historians will have to pause and say ‘there lived a great people—a Black people—who injected new meaning and dignity into the veins of civilization.’
 This is our challenge and our overwhelming responsibility.”
 And this mission is reaffirmed and reinforced earlier in the insightful and enduring teachings of Dr. Mary McLeod Bethune who taught us that we are a people whose interests and tasks are world-encompassing.
-Thus, she says, “Our task is to remake the world.
-It is nothing less than this.”
+Thus, she says, “We must remake the world.
+The task is nothing less than that.”

 U.S. society is by all standards standing at the edge of a cliff of crisis.
-It is an impending crisis defined by an election that revealed how narrow and racialized are the notions so many White Americans have of humanity, human rights and human needs.
+It is an impending and unfolding crisis defined by an election that revealed how narrow and racialized are the notions so many White Americans have of humanity, human rights and human needs.
 It also revealed how unaware and/or unwilling they are to accept the inseparable link of peace, justice and reciprocal respect, and the problems their aggressive hatred and hostility toward others different pose for this country and the world.
 Furthermore, it is defined by a declining economy, needing more than the diversions and disasters of apartheid walls, religious and racial bans, and the brazen bravado of an unlettered pitch man; self-entrapment in immoral and unwinnable wars; diminished status and respect even among allies; millions homeless and without health care; deep-rooted race, class and gender injustice and inequities; and a “leadership” lacking intellectual insight, moral grounding and the right to govern by any rational and ethical standard.
 It is in times like these that we as a people have in the past emerged to pose a fundamental challenge and hope for society, a way out of the moral and social morass in which it has sunk itself.

 This emergence of national moral leadership from among us in times of crisis is a recurrent historical process reminiscent of the time of the Black Freedom Movement and Malcolm X, Fannie Lou Hamer, Martin King, Ella Baker, et al, leaders who understood and practiced leadership as a moral vocation in service of the people, the good society and the just world.
 They did not put their hopes in an elected man, but in a chosen, built and sustained Movement.
 The point is that these and other leaders of the Movement challenged the country to change, move from oppression to freedom, repent its racist savagery and redeem and remake itself.